kennyyu/kennyyu.github.com/source/_posts/2014-03-20-writing-synchronization-problems-for-os161.markdown

 I had just watched *Hunger Games: Catching Fire*, and this was my inspiration for the second problem: **~~Hunger~~ Deletion Games**.
-In this problem, Katniss and Peeta each have multiple threads and are attempting to sever connections between the districts and the capitol (for the sake of the problem, assume there are `NSLOTS` districts).
-These connections are represented by a bijection between each capitol slot and each district slot.
+In this problem, Katniss and Peeta each have multiple threads and are attempting to sever mappings between the districts and the capitol (for the sake of the problem, assume there are `NSLOTS` districts).
+These mappings are represented by a bijection between capitol slots and district slots.
 The catch in this problem, however, is that Katniss and Peeta are concurrently deleting from opposite sides (Katniss from the capitol side and Peeta from the district side), so students must avoid